 Hulu’s original content shakes out fairly well among critics and viewers, with popular and award-winning titles like The Handmaid’s Tale, Ramy, Castle Rock, Shrill, Pen15 and more.

-With an average spend that has historically been a fraction of Netflix and Amazon Prime’s, Hulu’s original content library is smaller than every competitor — except for Apple TV+.
+With an average spend that has historically been a fraction of Netflix and Amazon Prime’s, Hulu’s original content library is smaller than every competitor — except for newcomers Disney+ and Apple TV+.

 Audiences, too, seem to enjoy Hulu’s offerings.
 Among Rotten Tomatoes viewers, Hulu’s original comedies scored second only to Amazon Prime Video.
 IMDb viewers, however, preferred HBO Now’s original comedies, with Amazon Prime Video coming in second, Netflix third and Hulu fourth.

 Now that Disney owns Hulu, original content choices on the platform should increase exponentially.

 |Emmy Nominees (2013-2019)||Emmy Wins (2013-2019)||Oscar Nominees (2014-2020)||Oscar Wins (2014-2019)|

 Hulu falls short in comparison to the other three major streaming services when it comes to awards.
 While the streaming service has an Emmy heavy-hitter in The Handmaid’s Tale, Hulu still has some ground to gain on its competitors when it comes to major award nominations and wins.
 HBO Now has far more Emmy nominations and wins than Hulu, while Netflix has dominated the competition in Oscar nominations.